Ahmed-Laaziz/Human-Resource-Management/README.md

-# ENSAJ GRH: Design and Implementation of a Human Resource Management System.
+# ENSAJ GRH: Design and Implementation of a Human Resource Management System

 This project aims to maximize the efficiency of human capital management by leveraging a comprehensive set of features related to employee management, leave requests, certificates, and movements, whether they are professional or travel-related.